-Another CPSP distinctive among professional chaplaincy organizations is its requirement that all of its members be active participants in a small group known as a chapter.
-Board certified members as well as those aspiring to be certified receive on-going peer review and support in their chapter.
+Another CPSP distinctive among professional chaplaincy organizations is its requirement that all of its members be continuously active participants in a small group known as a CPSP Chapter.
+Board certified members as well as those aspiring to be certified receive on-going peer review and peer support in their chapter.
 The result is mutual accountability and ongoing professional development leading up to annual renewal of board certification.
-For those who have recently completed their training the chapter provides mentoring toward certification.
+For those who have recently completed their training the chapter provides mentoring toward board certification.

-CPSP sponsors an annual Plenary gathering at which participants bring clinical case studies for peer and supervisor consultation.
+CPSP sponsors an annual international conference, the CPSP Plenary, at which participants bring clinical case studies for peer and supervisor consultation.
 There are several three-day National Clinical Training Seminars offered each year including one in California every October.

 Our Kaiser Permanente-based CPE programs are administered by members of CPSP’s Nautilus Pacific Chapter (NP).
-NP is the oldest and most respected chapter in the West and home to six CPE programs including four in California, one in Utah, and one in Italy.
+NP is the oldest and most respected chapter in the West and home to CPE programs in California and in Italy.